LAW COLLOQUY

 • For two authors, write both their names separated by „&?.

-• For more than two authors write the name of the author that appears first followed by “et al.”
+• For more than two authors, write the name of the author who appears first, followed by “et al.”

 b) For non-consecutively paginated journals (works appearing in periodicals that are separately paginated within each issue)